NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/make_classification_training_data.md

 ## Recap

 In this lesson we have curated a training data set containing information about the tree family and species as well as its geographic location in UTM x, y coordinates.
 We can now pair this dataset with remote sensing data and create a model to predict the tree's family based off airborne spectral data.
-The next tutorial, <a href="https://www.neonscience.org/resources/learning-hub/tutorials/refl-classification-pyxarray" target=_blank>DP1.10098.001</a>, will show how to do this!
+The next tutorial, <a href="https://www.neonscience.org/resources/learning-hub/tutorials/refl-classification-pyxarray" target=_blank>Tree Classification with NEON Airborne Imaging Spectrometer Data using Python xarray</a>, will show how to do this!